 A: Every effort is made to accommodate those who are gluten free.
-To select gluten-free menu options, on the Palm Harbor Newcomers Club website at phnc.us, under “Activities”, double click on “Luncheons”.
-Once on the luncheons page, click on the “Luncheon RSVP” button and on the luncheon form “Dietary Restriction” drop down field select “Gluten Free”.
+To select gluten-free menu options, on the Palm Harbor Newcomers Club website at phnc.us, under “Luncheons”, double click on the month of the luncheons program and then, click on the “Luncheon RSVP” button and on the luncheon form “Dietary Restriction” is drop down field select “Gluten Free”.

 Q: Will there be jewelry and book sale tables at Palm Harbor Newcomers Club luncheons?